Testing

 Washington students are tested regularly by the state to assess their progress as they move through school.
 The State Test for elementary school students is the Smarter Balanced Assessment (SBA) for English language arts/literacy (ELA/literacy) and math.
 In addition to the SBA, students in grades 5, 8 and 11 take the Washington Comprehensive Assessment of Science (WCAS), which assesses the Washington State 2013 K-12 Science Learning Standards.

-Our comprehensive assessment system includes district-wide assessments throughout the elementary years.
+Our comprehensive assessment system includes district-wide assessments in Kindergarten through 8th grade.
 These assessments were carefully selected to provide valid, reliable and useful information on the achievement of our students.

 Uses of these assessments include the following:

-- Early identification of learning difficulties.
+• Early identification of learning difficulties.
 Early identification of literacy and math learning difficulties is critical to supporting and accelerating learning and to preventing early problems from becoming more severe over time.
-Beginning in the 2021-22 school year, Washington State requires screening for weaknesses in literacy skill development that may be associated with dyslexia.
-Learn more about this screening process within the ISD.
+Washington State requires screening for weaknesses in literacy skill development that may be associated with dyslexia.
+Learn more about this screening process within the ISD

 i-Ready Reading & Math Assessments